cvxgrp/cvxcla/README.md

 The algorithm is based on the observation that the efficient frontier is a piecewise linear function if expected return is plotted over expected variance.
-The critical line algorithm computes the turning points of the efficient frontier.
+The critical line algorithm computes the turning points, e.g. the corners of the efficient frontier.
-The turning points are the points are the corners of the efficient frontier.
-The turning points are computed by solving a sequence of quadratic programs.

 ## About the code